Kong/docs.konghq.com/app/konnect/servicehub/plugins.md

 You can scope a plugin to an object, or apply it globally.

-* A **scoped** plugin applies configuration only to a specific service, route, or consumerl.
+* A **scoped** plugin applies configuration only to a specific service, route, or consumer.
 Set up scoped plugins through the Service Hub or the Runtime Manager.

 * If you want to apply a plugin **globally** &ndash; that is, to all services, routes, and consumers in a runtime group &ndash; use the